 While we look to find ways to increase funding, we must be effective stewards of the resources we have.
 The all-funds budgeting process will help identify resources and needs across campus; prioritizing spending will be an important component.
 One concern that must be addressed is the aging facilities throughout the campus, especially where their condition affects the academic mission.
 Upton Hall, for example, requires immediate attention to provide a sufficient facility where our faculty can teach and our students can learn.

-William Benfanti, Associate Vice President for Government Relations, Institutional Advancement
+William Benfanti, Associate Vice President for Government Relations and Alumni Engagement, Institutional Advancement

-Lisa Krieger, Assistant Vice President, Finance and Management
+Lisa Krieger, Assistant Vice President for Finance and Management

 Maureen Lindstrom, Librarian, Butler Library

-Christopher Shively, Assistant Professor, Elementary Education and Reading
+Christopher Shively, Assistant Professor of Elementary Education, Literacy, and Educational Leadership

 The charge of the CPC is to monitor and assess the progress and completion of all goals associated with the Buffalo State urban-engaged campus strategic plan (2016–2021).